tobias-tengler/create-relay-app/README.md

 ## Motivation

-Setting up Relay can be quite time consuming.
-The goal of this project is to automate all of the manual setup steps involved, to give you a fast and consistent configuration experience across the most popular React toolchains.
+Setting up Relay can be quite time consuming, since there are _many_ setup steps that might differ, depending on the toolchain you use.

+The goal of this project is to automate the setup process as much as possible and give you a fast and consistent configuration experience across the most popular React toolchains.

+Contrary to many existing tools that aim to solve similiar use cases, this project isn't simply scaffolding a pre-configured boilerplate.
+We actually analyze your existing code and only insert the necessary Relay configuration pieces.

 ## Supported toolchains